pub struct ConfigurationLoader { /* private fields */ }Expand description

 T: Deserialize<'a>,

-Consumes the configuration loader, deserializing it as T
+Consumes the configuration loader, deserializing it as T.

 §Errors

-If the configuration could not be deserialized into T
+If the configuration could not be deserialized into T, an error will be returned.

 Sourcepub fn bootstrap_generic(&self) -> GenericConfiguration